-Eure Inox has a specific electric furnace for stainless steel wire annealing.
+Eure Inox has two specific electric furnaces for stainless steel wire annealing.
 The production process is divided into different stages, from the initial degreasing stage to the finished product output.
-The cold-worked steel is introduced into the furnace and then solubilized or annealed.
+The cold-worked steel is introduced into the furnaces and then solubilized or annealed.
 The cooling takes place with a controlled process and the eventual salting stage prevents the onset of product defects during wire drawing.

 Electric bars-annealing furnace